charkster/button_press_uart/README.md

 The FPGA's top-level can be modified for any FPGA board (I have tried Tang Nano 9k and CMOD-A7).
 Maximum UART baudrate for Tang Nano is 1Mbit/s, Tang Nano 9k is 3Mbit/s and CMOD-A7 is 12Mbit/s.

 I have measured the latency on 2 of my PCs and my RPi4.
-Tnag Nano 9k generally does not see a latency greater than 1/3 of a millisecond, and some latencies were as low as 180us.
+Tang Nano 9k generally does not see a latency greater than 1/3 of a millisecond, and some latencies were as low as 180us.
 I measured the latency manually with a logic analyzer to ensure that the FPGA internal counter was providing accurate results.
 CMOD-A7 had much, much higher latency with the offical FTDI FT2232H IC (ironic that the software emulated version is higher performance).
 I see at least 2 milliseconds of latency, and most times I will reach the maximum 2.55ms count.

 ![picture](https://github.com/charkster/button_press_uart/blob/main/images/button_press_uart_latency_rpi4.png)